In this Section

 - Receive support and guidance as you embark on a program of study and make decisions about further education, work and life goals.

-- Collaborate with peers who share similar goals and aspirations like yours.
+- Collaborate with peers who share similar goals and aspirations.

-- Learn strategies for balancing work, complicated schedules, family responsibilities and financial issues.
+- Learn strategies for balancing work, complicated schedules, family responsibilities and financial matters.

 - Be more likely to stay in college, do well in your courses and achieve your academic goals.